 Tip 3: Speed is of the Essence

 To speed up on reading, train yourself to be a skimmer and scanner.
-You can use techniques such as ‘chunking’, which help you quickly read many words at once to absorb the idea in the passage.
+You can use techniques such as ‘chunking’, which helps you quickly read many words at once to absorb the idea in the passage.

 Tip 4: Practice Listening Attentively and Speaking Regularly

 Start making English your daily language.
-Speak in English to your family members, connect with relatives abroad and ask them for a weekly chat and get yourself a speaking partner.
+Speak in English to your family members, connect with relatives abroad, and ask them for a weekly chat and get yourself a speaking partner.

 Tip 5: Give Priority to Essay Writing

 The Writing section is an area many of us struggle with.
 The best thing to achieve a great score here is to firstly develop a structure for your essay.
 A popular structure used by many candidates is:

 You can read more about this structure in our post on how to write a good essay in the IELTS for PLAB candidates.
 Secondly, before you put pen to paper, I would recommend you make a rough plan of what you are going to write and how it will be of sufficient length.